crusaderky/pshell/doc/index.rst

 Some of the core features:

 - All actions are logged using the :mod:`logging` module.
-This is invaluable for forensics and debugging.
+This is invaluable for auditing and debugging.
 It is strongly recommended to initialise the logging module and set the loglevel to INFO or DEBUG before invoking pshell.
 - All file paths can contain bash-style environment variables, which are resolved on the fly.
 Failure to resolve and environment variable results in an :class:`EnvironmentError` being raised.
   You're safe from the dreaded ``rm -rf $MISSPELLED/*``!
-- functions from the core library are wrapped, hardened, polished, and occasionally changed with a saner default behaviour.
+- Functions from the core library are wrapped, hardened, polished, and occasionally changed to have a saner default behaviour.

 Quick start